Sunnfast/workout-builder/README.md

 ## Acknowledgments
-Thank you to all my lifter friends who use this web application, and have offered their insightful feedback.
+Thank you to all my lifter friends who use this web application, and have taken the time to offer their feedback.